CRMPickers logoCRMPickers

 $99/user/mo

-NetSuite CRM Starter is listed at $99/user/month, with broader suite economics becoming more relevant when ERP consolidation is the real project.
+Starter is listed at $99/user/month, with suite/base economics becoming more important above the entry plan.

-Architect's note on TCO: Hidden cost usually comes from process ownership: Dynamics 365 needs CRM governance and Microsoft platform administration, while NetSuite CRM needs ERP process design and cross-functional change management.
+Architect's note on TCO: Budget for the work around the license: Dynamics 365 needs CRM governance, Microsoft administration, and reporting design; NetSuite CRM needs ERP process alignment and change management for sellers.

 Ease of use

-• Works best when sales ops can own the configuration
+• Works best when sales ops can adjust the CRM without waiting on a broader ERP program

-• Useful if the team already operates in NetSuite
+• Useful when account and order context already lives in NetSuite

 Pipeline management

-• Useful when sales decisions affect finance or fulfillment
+• Useful when sales commitments directly affect inventory, projects, finance, or delivery

 Automation